 Northeastern University, JD 1986

 Fax: (617) 373-5056

-As a member of the faculties of the D’Amore-McKim School of Business and the School of Law, Professor Montgomery teaches a variety of business and intellectual property (IP) courses, including Business Law, IP Asset Strategies for Global Business, Early Stage IP Decisions, IP Transactions Practice, Trademarks and Branding Practice and International IP Law.
+As a member of the faculties of the D’Amore-McKim School of Business and the School of Law, Professor Montgomery focuses on interdisciplinary business and law programs, including the campus Intellectual Property (IP) Clinic and IP/Innovation Connection, and teaches Law for Managers and Entrepreneurs, Early Stage IP Decisions, IP Transactions Practice and Branding Law and Practice.
 She previously taught Trademark Law and an International IP Law Seminar at Suffolk University Law School.

 Professor Montgomery is also Of Counsel and previously a partner in the Boston office of Foley Hoag LLP, where she has practiced since 1986.
 Her practice focuses on connecting IP and innovation, strategic planning for global development, and the exploitation and protection of IP assets.
 She has experience representing parties to domestic and international business transactions, including acquisitions, alliances, licenses and professional services contracts; advising on the purchase, sale, collateralization and license of IP assets; managing the prosecution and enforcement of international trademark portfolios; and advising companies on trademark selection and clearance, online content, packaging, franchising and trade practices compliance.

 Her clients include a range of US, foreign and multinational companies, including new technology start-ups, NGOs, professional service firms, software companies and mature manufacturing operations.
 She served for many years as outside general counsel to several technology companies.